Can enough of us trigger a course change to prevent ‘ecological collapse’?

 A new economy: Exploring the root causes of the polycrisis and the principles to unlock a sustainable future, New Economy Unit, EY (May 2024)

-So, what is it about our economic system that society needs to transform?
-Here’s EY’s list.1
+So, what is it about today’s global economic system that society needs to transform if we are to prevent ‘ecological collapse’?

 | From ‘polycrisis economy’ flaws | To ‘new economy’ principles |